 NJ travelers have to carry a burden most other Americans do not; in addition to our suitcases and hiking backpacks, we shoulder the responsibility of educating non-American travelers on the condition and atmosphere of our state.
 People from Michigan and Wyoming don’t have to do this, but thanks to bad reality TV, we do.

 I reached my wit’s end last night when our Argentine guide, Christian, responded with the classic fist pump.
-I said, “Well, that’s not true.
-And I read in my Lonely Planet that Argentine men like to grope people.”

-He seemed affronted for a few minutes but luckily had a good sense of humor and I think we might be friends now.
 Long story short, there are fistpumpers all over the globe, and it’s time people realize that NJ is home to some real talent and legit nature, including black bears and an out of control deer population.